 To You, O Lord, I Lift Up My Soul

-1 To you, Lord, I lift my soul.
+1 To you, Lord, I lift up my soul.

 Do not let my enemies triumph over me.

-3 Yes, no one who waits for you will be put to shame.
+3 Yes, no one who waits for you will be shamed.

 4 Show me your ways, Lord.